 Since the global credit-collapse in 2007, the East has been accumulating most of the world’s gold production.
 Chinese, Russian, Indian, and Middle Eastern purchases have been unprecedented.
 Buyers from Shanghai, Hong Kong, Thailand, VietNam, Turkey, Singapore, Dubai, Bangkok, etc. vacuum up available bullion on every price-dip.

-In the last nine years, there has been a massive draw-down of deliverable gold at the LBMA [London Bullion Market Association] and the NY COMEX [New York Commodities Exchange].
-As a result of “scrap” shortages, the world’s five major refineries have waiting lists for deliveries of pure bullion.
-Today, warehouse inventories of available “Good Delivery Bars” [400 oz gold bars, 1,000 oz silver bars] are extremely low at major bullion banks.
+In the last ten years, there has been a massive draw-down of deliverable gold at the London Bullion Market Assn.
+[LBMA] and the New York Commodities Exchange [COMEX].
+As a result of scrap shortages, the world’s five major refineries have waiting lists for deliveries of pure bullion.
+Warehouse inventories of available “Good Delivery Bars” [400 oz gold bars, 1,000 oz silver bars] are extremely low at bullion banks.

-Two of the bullion banks under pressure are JPMorganChase Bank — JPMorganChase is custodian of “SLV” the silver ETF (Exchange Traded Fund) and the Hong Kong & Shanghai Banking Corp — HSBC is custodian of “GLD” the gold ETF.
+Two of the bullion banks under pressure are JPMorganChase Bank (custodian of the silver Exchange Traded Fund “SLV”) and the Hong Kong & Shanghai Banking Corp (HSBC is custodian of the gold ETF “GLD”).

 PAPER SILVER • PAPER GOLD

 Today, more than half of the world’s population believe that the only real money is gold and silver.
 On the other hand, less than ½ of 1% of Americans own physical precious metals.
 Most investors in the West buy PAPER silver and gold ‘derivatives’ [options, commodities futures contracts, and ETFs].